Wilhelm Eduard Weber: Early years

-Weber was born in Schlossstrasse in Wittenberg, where his father, Michael Weber, was professor of theology.
-The building had previously been the home of Abraham Vater.
+Weber was born in Schlossstrasse in Wittenberg, where his father, Michael Weber, was Professor of Theology at the local university.
+The building in which they lived had previously been the home of Abraham Vater.

 Wilhelm was the second of three brothers, all of whom were distinguished by an aptitude for science.
-After the dissolution of the University of Wittenberg his father was transferred to Halle in 1815.
-Wilhelm had received his first lessons from his father, but was now sent to the Orphan Asylum and Grammar School at Halle.
-After that he entered the University, and devoted himself to natural philosophy.
-He distinguished himself so much in his classes, and by original work, that after taking his degree of Doctor and becoming a Privatdozent he was appointed Professor Extraordinary of natural philosophy at Halle.
+After the dissolution of the University of Wittenberg in 1817, his father was transferred to the university in Halle.
+Wilhelm had received his first lessons from his father, but was now sent to the Orphan Asylum and Grammar School in Halle.
+After that he entered the university and devoted himself to natural philosophy.
+He distinguished himself so much in his classes, and by original work, that after taking his degree of Doctor and becoming a Privatdozent, he was appointed as Professor Extraordinarius of Natural Philosophy at Halle.